LiliBruk2/100-days-of-code/r1-log.md

 ### Day 43: May 5, 2018

 **Today's Progress**: Knocked out the "Breadcrumb Generator" kata on Codewars and ranked up to 5kyu!
 Heckin heck yeah!
 Also, set up a personal Trello board to keep track of my to dos for studying, projects, and goals.

+### Day 44: May 6, 2018

+**Today's Progress**: Going over the React fundamentals again with Kent C. Dodd's and his course on egghead.io.
+Although he covers the basics that you can find on the official React docs, actually hearing it and seeing it play out over video is helping it stick.
+Highly recommend!